 VMware Tanzu drives modern applications on modern infrastructure.
 It simplifies operating containers across multi- and hybrid-cloud environments, while freeing developers to build great apps that support continuous delivery workflows.

-The VMware Tanzu Advanced edition is a full-stack platform that makes it possible to operationalize containers and DevSecOps practices.
-With Tanzu Advanced, teams can automatically build a stream of compliant containers, secure the container lifecycle, and manage containers and clusters across clouds.
+VMware Tanzu Application Platform is a full-stack platform that makes it possible to operationalize containers and DevSecOps practices.

 VMware Tanzu Labs helps teams adopt up-to-date development practices, modernize existing applications, and stand up a container management platform customized for their specific organization.